a-jakob/Portfolio/README.md

 I would appreciate if you took a look especially at Titanic-ML and MovieLens-Project, that not only have their scripts available but also a final report in PDF.

-Thank you in advance for the attention.
+Thank you in advance for your attention.